womogenes/spotify-final/site/writing.md

 It is difficult, however, to know for sure how severely these issues are manifested in our data and analysis because of the difficulty of finding objective measures of the already-vague notions of "artist popularity" and "artist interactions" and due to the sheer size of the data.

 Another limitation of our analysis comes from the limitations of PCA itself.
-Our implementation of PCA projects high-dimension data onto a two-dimensional grid and does really well at grouping "similar" artist together, but the interpretation of the axes on the PCA map as a whole is unclear.
+Our implementation of PCA projects high-dimension data onto a two-dimensional grid and does really well at grouping "similar" artist together, but the actual interpretation of the axes on the PCA map as a whole is unclear.

 ## The PCA Map
 Here's the PCA map of the top 2500 artists in its entirety, with artists colored by genre.